-Lloyd pitched four seasons in the minors from 1988 through 1992.
+Lloyd pitched just over four seasons in the minors from 1988 through 1992.
 He did reasonably well in Class A his first year, but appeared in just three games in 1989 because of an elbow injury, which he attributed to bad mechanics.
 “I’ve pulled tendons off the bone,” he said that December, “and that was caused by the seemingly simple thing of lowering my elbow and in effect slinging the pitch.”xiv

 However, he had a backup plan behind baseball.
 “You need something else playing the minors.
 See, I’m an electrician by trade.”
 (He had gone to high school at Geelong Technical College.xv) He added, “I’ve noticed as a sales rep for Pony [the athletic shoe company], so I know I won’t be at a loss if I don’t make it.
 I’ve been diverse in my interests so I know I’m going to be okay either way.”xvi